 Can You Cure Hoarding?

-When I moved recently, I was surprised at the amount of stuff I had accumulated over the years.
+When I moved a few years ago, I was surprised at the amount of stuff I had accumulated.
 But hoarding goes far beyond the normal pile-up of things we all store or put aside because we aren’t ready to throw them out or think we may need someday.
-Hoarding even goes beyond "pack rat" behavior, and there may be a genetic component to it.
+There may be a genetic component to it.
 (Hoarding runs in some families.)
-Hoarders feel emotionally connected to their hoards.
-I’ve read that they feel safer when surrounded by all their clutter, even though some or most of what they’ve been keeping and acquiring is useless, or even dangerous as it may be unsanitary or a fire hazard.

 Andrew Weil, M.D.